The Commonplace

 Claims (10)

 Japan's population is shrinking, the share of working-age people is falling, and the number of elderly is growing fast.
-Fiscal And Macroeconomic negative high total population size; share (%) of working-age population; number and share (%) of elderly population
+Fiscal And Macroeconomic negative total population size; share (%) of working-age population; number and share (%) of elderly population

 demographic trends described using official statistics (qualitative/time-series basis)